Category Archives: Personal

 Not all school projects were memorable, but I recall one that stuck with me for years.
 When the teacher assigned a report on any subject, I decided to pick caterpillars.
 On a large poster board, I drew the four stages of the butterfly: (1) egg, (2) larva, (3) pupa, and (4) adult.
 I described metamorphosis.
 Though it wasn’t a Picasso, my work earned a ranking on my school’s hallway wall, posted for all to see, with the highest mark in class: A+.

 One sunny day at school during recess, I found a black, woolly caterpillar crawling in the shrubs and unafraid, gently placed it in my palm.
 A classmate asked to see what I held.
 When I opened my hand to show him, he whacked it so hard that the caterpillar flew out and disappeared onto a bush.
 And that’s when I morphed!
 Without hesitation, I slapped him on the face, hard.
-The boy stood stunned, mouth opened.
+The boy stood stunned, mouth open.

 As an adult, I often thought about the word metamorphose.
 It means to change completely in nature or form.